Coleman Legal LLP Logo

 Duty of care for road maintenance

-In certain instances, injuries sustained in a major road accident weren’t the fault of another road user, but instead the authority who have failed in their responsibility for maintaining the roads in a safe condition.
-In most circumstances, this would be the responsibility of the local council, but utility companies and even private homeowners may be liable for creating a hazard on the roads.
+In certain instances, injuries sustained in a major road accident weren’t the fault of another road user but instead of the authority that failed to maintain the roads in a safe condition.
+In most circumstances, this would be the local council’s responsibility, but utility companies and even private homeowners may be liable for creating a hazard on the roads.

 Our team